Equivalence and Symmetries for Linear Parabolic Equations and Applications Revisited: Equivalence group and transformation to the heat equation

 The transformation $J=-2\pi'(I)/\pi(I)$ reduces \eqref{Riccati2} to a second order linear ODE for $\pi$, which is actually a parabolic cylinder equation.
 Given $a(x)$ and $c(x)$, this allows us to find classes that can be transformed to the heat equation.
 Hence, $b(x)$ is extracted from $J$ so that the obtained equation is reducible to the heat equation.
 In particular, for the Fokker-Planck equation we have $a=p(x)$, $b=p'(x)+q(x)$, $c(x)=q'(x)$, $J(x)=-[(\sqrt{p})'+q/\sqrt{p}]$.
 Furthermore, for $p=1$ the above condition becomes where $c_2$, $c_1$, $c_0$ are constants.
 The class of Fokker-Planck equations with $p=1$, $q(x)$ arbitrary was investigated in \cite{BlumanCole1974}. \end{rmk}

-For an equation in the class \eqref{mainLPE} with the coefficients given, a simple strategy to decide about reducibility to the heat equation consists of computing $K(x)$ and inspecting if it can be written as a quadratic polynomial in $I$ with some choice of its coefficients.
+For an equation in the class \eqref{mainLPE} with the coefficients given, a simple strategy to decide about reducibility to the heat equation consists of computing $K(x)$ and inspecting if it can be written as a quadratic polynomial in $I$ (in general, time dependent coefficients can be allowed).
 When this is the case the corresponding transformation is given by

 where $T$, $\omega$ are solutions to \eqref{Schwarz}, \eqref{omegaEq} and $\nu$ is as before (formula \eqref{nu}).

 As an illustration we analyse the subclass where only the diffusion coefficient is present. \begin{exa}